 Although slave codes were similar across many Southern states, there are still differences that demonstrate the context behind each state's rules.
 In some cases, the sentences were much harsher than the North Carolinian codes.
 For example, the Louisiana codes of 1852 stated: "If a slave willfully strikes a white person to cause shedding of blood, the slave shall be punished with death."
 Offenses of similar magnitude did not explicitly state who decided the punishment, which meant that the slave could be killed as long as the white person could justify it.
 Regardless of the state, the main purpose of the slave code was to subject the slave to the physical and psychological hold that whites had on them.
 As mentioned previously, the symbolism of the whip as a method for punishment came with the laws and statutes that allowed for the punishment to occur.

 This whip held at the Museum of Early Southern Decorative Arts reveals a vast amount of historical value.
 It represents a tyrannical structure disguised by religious values that the Moravians claimed.
 As described previously, the Moravians likely utilized this whip not only to punish their African-American brothers but to establish an order essential to their community.
 Although they could be considered as tolerant compared to the other Southern communities, they still utilized punishment mechanisms against their brothers.
 The history of the whip should be taught at schools in the Winston-Salem locality, since it molded the town into what it is today.
 Students should learn and recognize that the seemingly fictitious whip that is present in modern media had real significance in the town of Winston-Salem.

-Object biography by James Bucknam, Tania Del Moral, and Vincent Notzon, Fall 2020
+Object biography by James Bucknam, Tania Del Moral, and Vincent Notzon, Spring 2020